Designing Group Sequential Trials with Two Groups and a Survival Endpoint with rpact

 The function getEventProbabilities() can also be used to align interim analyses of different time to event endpoints as illustrated in two examples below.

-Example: PFS and OS as co-primary endpoints, OS interim aligned with PFS final analysis
+Example: Both PFS and OS as primary endpoints, OS interim aligned with PFS final analysis

-• Overall Type I error 5% (two-sided), 1:1 randomized with PFS and OS as co-primary endpoints.
+• Overall Type I error 5% (two-sided), 1:1 randomized with PFS and OS both as primary endpoints.

 • Assumptions for PFS (1% Type I error assigned):